w3c/publishingcg/Meetings/Minutes/2026-09-03-publishingcg.md

 ## Action items
+* Gautier: simplify the github pages layout and content to make it easier to use.
 * Gautier: open a GitHub issue after the meeting to track the “one-stop shop” documentation/process work.
 * Susan: bring the meeting outcomes to WG chairs and report feedback back to the group.
 * Jim: watch for Github issues and contribute (potential PR).